 Data Protection & Privacy

 In recent years, a number of high profile defamation cases involving social media have made headlines in the UAE.
 Under UAE law, publishing defamatory comments on social media is no different to publication in newspapers, books and magazines, but the penalties can be even more severe, and the easily-accessible and informal nature of social media can catch writers off guard.
-Arguably, the risk of damage via social media is even higher than traditional 'print media', given the immediate and large
+Arguably, the risk of damage via social media is even higher than traditional ‘print media’, given the immediate and largely uncontrollable dissemination of opinions posted to social media platforms, which can be re-posted and ‘go viral’ in minutes to an audience far beyond that which the original writer may have intended.
+This article examines defamation in the UAE, and outlines steps companies and individuals should follow to avoid facing criminal conviction in the UAE.

 In the UAE, any commentary posted (anonymously or not) may lead to criminal charges for defamation.
 We have seen first-hand the number of defamation cases against individuals increasing substantially within the region in recent years, many with a social media context.